 \subsection{Latent Action Model Training}

-In {\textbf{Stage 1}}, we pretrain a Latent Action Model (LAM) that we will use for annotating trajectories with pseudo-action labels.
-A LAM consists of two models, a \emph{forward dynamics model} (FDM) that predicts the transition dynamics of the environment, and an \emph{inverse dynamics model} (IDM) that inverts this process by inferring the action performed between two subsequent observations.
+In {\textbf{Stage 1}}, we pretrain a Latent Action Model (LAM) that we later use to annotate trajectories with pseudo-action labels.
+A LAM consists of two components: a \emph{forward dynamics model} (FDM), which predicts the transition dynamics of the environment, and an \emph{inverse dynamics model} (IDM), which inverts this process by inferring the action performed between two subsequent observations.

 Since we train these models without any action labels, we train a \textbf{\idm{\emph{latent} IDM}}, $f_{\phi}(z_t \mid o_t, o_{t+1})$, which predicts an unobserved \emph{latent} action $z_t$ between two consecutive observations.
+This $z_t$ encodes transition-specific state-dependent information needed to reconstruct the next observation.
+Thus it is a low-level action code and not a high-level skill label.
 To provide a training signal for the latent action, we jointly train a \textbf{\fdm{\emph{latent} FDM}}, $g_{\psi}(o_{t+1} \mid o_t, z_t)$, to infer the next observation conditioned on the current observation and latent action.
 Since observations are \emph{partial} and do not capture the full environment state, in practice, we provide the LAM with additional $H$ steps of context making it easier to infer the underlying state and predict a more accurate latent action, i.e., $f_{\phi}(z_t \mid o_{t-H},\dots,o_t,o_{t+1})$ and $g_{\psi}(o_{t+1} \mid o_{t-H},\dots,o_t, z_t)$.

-As shown in \Cref{fig:clam}, the training signal comes from reconstruction of the future observation, i.e. $\calL_{\text{recon}} = \text{MSE}(\hat{o}_{t+1}, o_{t+1})$ where $\hat{o}_{t+1}$ is the prediction from the FDM.
-Our encoder/decoder architecture induces an information bottleneck that ensures learning a meaningful, compact action representation rather than shortcut solutions.
-While prior works \cite{schmidtlearning, bruce2024genie} discretize latent actions from the IDM using Vector Quantization~\cite[VQ;][]{van2017neural}, our experiments show that this fails in robotics tasks where actions are inherently continuous.
-We solve this shortcoming by replacing the VQ-based discretized action space with a learned continuous action space.
+As shown in \Cref{fig:clam}, the training signal comes from future observation reconstruction, i.e. $\calL_{\text{recon}} = \text{MSE}(\hat{o}_{t+1}, o_{t+1})$ where $\hat{o}_{t+1}$ is the FDM prediction.
+Our encoder/decoder architecture induces an information bottleneck, ensuring a meaningful, compact action representation rather than shortcut solutions.
+While prior works \cite{schmidtlearning, bruce2024genie} discretize latent actions from the IDM using Vector Quantization (VQ)~\cite{van2017neural}, our experiments show that this fails in robotics tasks where actions are inherently continuous.
+We solve this shortcoming by replacing the VQ-based discretized action space with a learned continuous actions.